 - Avoid handshakes and hugs to greet people

 Safety and protocols

-Terra Argentina has prepared to comply with the new sanitary and health requirements for safe travelling.
-Argentinian airports, hotels, museums and national parks have prepared new preventive protocols and guidelines that we will communicate to our travellers prior to arrival.
+Terra Argentina is constantly adapting to new conditions and health recommendations for the tourism sector.
+Argentinian airports, hotels, museums and national parks have implemented sanitary protocols and guidelines that we will communicate to our travelers prior to arrival.